 Verify Website Security

 Do your online shopping at home on your computer or smartphone.
 At home, you know who accesses the device.
-If you’re using a public computer to do your shopping—at the library, at a cyber café, or at work—you have no control over who also might be using that network.
-You also don’t have any control over what kind of spyware or malware might be infecting that computer.
-Therefore, it’s much safer to solely shop at home where you know both the device and your network are secure.
+If you’re using a public computer or network to do your shopping—at the library, an internet café, or at work—you have no control over who also might be using that device or network.
+Nor can you control what kind of spyware or malware might be infecting that computer.
+Therefore, it’s much safer to shop at home where you know both the device and your network are secure.

 Don’t Store Information Elsewhere